afrixlab/afrixlab_crypto_wallet_backend/Readme.md

 # Afrixlabs Crypto Wallet Backend

 ## Modifications
-Please this is RestApi and all must meet certian criteria before it can ve added to master branch
+Please this is RestApi and all must meet certian criteria before it can ve added to master branch.

 ## Knowledge
 You should have Knowledge on how Python, Django and Rest Framework works